Welcome to my digital poetry portfolio.

 Though they are rare in the world, visual poems make up the bulk of my publications, and, I hope, will continue to.

-Here, you will find links to pieces published on the web in addition to a list of assorted work.
+Here, you will find links to pieces published and a list of assorted work.

 People Poems (explained, sort of)